iivvaannxx/isolated/MULTIPLAYER.md

 <p></p>
 <p>
 In the multiplayer version of the game, players can connect to a server and play against each other.
 The players don't necessarily need to use the same computer, although its possible.
-In this version there's no cooperation, players must fight each other to determine the winner.
+In this version there's no co-op, players must fight each other to determine the winner.
 </p>

 > [!IMPORTANT]